prismelabs/prismeanalytics.com/docs/docs/reference/tracking-script.md

 :::note
-You don't need to include the date, domain or the path of the page in the object as it automatically added by Prisme server.
+You don't need to include the date, domain or the path of the page in the object as it is automatically added by Prisme server.
 :::

 :::tip
 It is recommended to avoid nested JSON objects as it may impact performance at query time.
 :::

 #### Examples